banner-cover

 First ASEAN Museum Directors' Symposium

-The inaugural ASEAN Museum Directors’ Symposium, themed Making Museums Matter, was participated by over 100 ASEAN museum leaders where they exchanged ideas and experiences while fostering ties with their learned counterparts.
-The symposium was organized by the Heritage Conservation Centre.
+The inaugural ASEAN Museum Directors’ Symposium, themed Making Museums Matter, saw the participation of over 100 ASEAN museum leaders where they exchanged ideas and experiences while fostering ties with their learned counterparts.
+The symposium was organised by the Heritage Conservation Centre.

 History and Milestone 2006